PrincessEmilu/shiro-game/doc/Architecture.md

 Level is designed to load in a tileset from the level editor external tool.
 Level also has its own Draw method that will draw all of the tiles based on how they are selected in the editor.

 Camera is designed to handle the movement of the area that the user will be able to see.
-The postition of the camera is controlled with a vector and changes based on the key presses of the user.
+The position of the camera is controlled with a vector and changes based on the key presses of the user.

 Battle reads the attack keys from the attack key generator external tool.
 This class also displays the attack keys and moves them across the screen and tests to make sure the user presses the correct key when it is in the drawn hitbox.
 It uses its own Draw method to draw the arrows and hitbox on the screen.